Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 To enter this category you will be asked to:

-1. Describe the work of the security team and the ways in which it has driven outstanding performance highlighting the key factors that have enabled success.
-(500 words)
+1. Describe the work of the security team and the ways in which it has driven outstanding performance highlighting the key factors that have enabled success. (up to 500 words)

-2. Describe the impact of the team highlighting the benefits and value it has generated for different stakeholders.
-(500 words)
+2. Describe the impact of the team highlighting the benefits and value it has generated for different stakeholders. (up to 500 words)

 The judges will be looking for evidence of outstanding performance in: